1. Receiving records from Kenya National Archives regional offices

 - Ensuring that all records to be digitized are in their respective boxes.

-- Tracing all the missing files
+- Tracing all the missing files.

-- Reshelving files that may have been requested for use but not yet reshelved
+- Reshelving files that may have been requested for use but not yet reshelved.

 - Preparing a list of all missing files that cannot be traced.

-- Paginate all files to be digitised
+- Paginate all files to be digitized.

-- Hand over the files to the digitizing team
+- Hand over the files to the digitizing team.

-- Verify the digitized records to ensure that filing has been done correctly and that the records are in their correct archival boxes
+- Verify the digitized records to ensure that filing has been done correctly and that the records are in their correct archival boxes.

-- Reshelf the records
+- Reshelf the records.